Have you heard of guaranteed SEO services? If you have, you should know that they are fake! Stick with me.

 - Word of mouth is one of the most important promotional tools

 If you just started a company, you will most likely focus on online sales.
-This is a new method of doing business where your organization is able to circumvent all the traditional brick-and-mortar costs.
+This is a new method of doing business where your organization can circumvent all the traditional brick-and-mortar costs.

 But, there is a catch.